ContentGraz/OER/5-oer-startup-metrics.md

 5. [Product Metabolism](https://venturefizz.com/stories/boston/why-product-metabolism-every-startup-s-first-kpi "Why Product Metabolism Is Every Startup’s First KPI | VentureFizz")[^dolginow]
 6. [Viral coefficient](https://andrewchen.co/viral-coefficient-what-it-does-and-does-not-measure/ "Viral coefficient: What it does and does NOT measure at andrewchen")[^chen]

-The key question is: **When to apply which metrics?** To answer this question, it is crucial to differentiate between the different metrics, like input and output metrics.
+For companies that rely on metrics, it is necessary that they ask themselves one important question in advance:: **When to apply which metrics?** To answer this question, it is crucial to differentiate between the different metrics, like input and output metrics.
 Output metrics reflect the results, and input metrics indicate actions.
-Above all, before you start you should base your decision on your data.
+Above all, before you start you should base your decision on the data you get from your company.

 ### What to achieve by Metrics?
 Product Market Fit (PMF) as a condition for Sustainable Growth